-We may redeem the notes, in whole or in part, at any time prior to , 2029 (three months before the maturity date of the notes), at our option by paying the applicable redemption price described under "Description of the Notes-Optional Redemption."
+We may redeem the notes, in whole or in part, at any time prior to April 15, 2025 (three months before the maturity date of the notes), at our option by paying the applicable redemption price described under "Description of the Notes-Optional Redemption."

-At any time on or after , 2029 (three months before the maturity date of the notes), we may redeem any or all of the notes at 100% of the principal amount of the notes to be redeemed, plus accrued and unpaid interest thereon to, but excluding, the redemption date.
+At any time on or after April 15, 2025 (three months before the maturity date of the notes), we may redeem any or all of the notes at 100% of the principal amount of the notes to be redeemed, plus accrued and unpaid interest thereon to, but excluding, the redemption date.

-Repurchase upon a Change of Control Triggering Event Upon the occurrence of a Change of Control Triggering Event (as defined herein), we must offer to repurchase the notes at a purchase price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of repurchase.
+Upon the occurrence of a Change of Control Triggering Event (as defined herein), we must offer to repurchase the notes at a purchase price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of repurchase.
 See "Description of the Notes-Repurchase upon a Change of Control Triggering Event."

-We will issue the notes under our indenture dated September 30, 2010 with The Bank of New York Mellon Trust Company, N.A., as trustee, and a supplemental indenture that will govern the notes (together, the indenture).
-The indenture will contain covenants that, among other things, limit our ability and the ability of certain of our subsidiaries to:
+We will issue the notes under our indenture dated September 30, 2010 with The Bank of New York Mellon Trust Company, N.A., as trustee, and the supplemental indenture that governs the existing 2025 notes (together, the indenture).
+The indenture contains covenants that, among other things, limit our ability and the ability of certain of our subsidiaries to: